-Kyle received his J.D. from the University of Virginia School of Law where he was a member of the Editorial Board of the Virginia Journal of Social Policy and the Law.
-He graduated summa cum laude from Oklahoma Christian University with a B.S. in history where he received the President’s Award and the Dean’s Award for Outstanding Research.
+Kyle sits on the executive board for the D.C. chapter of the Federal Bar Association, as well as on the CLE and Programing Committee for the FBA’s national Federal Litigation Section.
+He received his J.D. from the University of Virginia School of Law where he was a member of the editorial board of the Virginia Journal of Social Policy and the Law.
+He graduated summa cum laude from Oklahoma Christian University with a B.S. in history where he received the President’s Award for academic excellence and the Dean’s Award for Outstanding Research.

 Education